| Eurodressage

 issues of animal welfare without necesarily having

 the gestapo monitor the warm up arena.
+Obviously my

 little system has some issues, it would cause problems